WVC Industrial Technology - Electronics

 Work Experience II

-Work Experience II is designed to provide students with additional on-the-job practical field experience related to electrical and electronic industries.
+Designed to provide students with additional on-the-job practical field experience related to electrical and electronic industries.
 One credit is earned for each five hours of work experience per week.
-Prerequisite: By permission of the instructor.
+Prerequisite: instructor permission.

 Industrial Technology Courses